polar-app/polar-app/content/docs/web-page-capture-and-archival.md

 You can easily open the original URL of any captured webapge through Polar.
 Any potential changes on the website will not be reflected in the previously captured webpage.

+# Capturing text only

+Instead of capturing an entire page, you can also capture just specific text.
+To do that, select the text to be captured and then click the Chrome extension.
+It will convert the selected text only into a file in your Polar repository.

 # Readability

 Polar supports capturing the document in a more readable form by using Mozilla's Readability.
 The conversion into a more usable format uses epub as a basis.